The Ultimate List of Mystery Books for 2024

 the christie affair

 I never felt I would be able to sympathize with a mistress but I was cheering for her by the end.
-If you love mystery books, historical mystery books in particular, this is a must-read.
+I was also enchanted by the setting of the small hotel.
+If you love historical mystery books, this is a must-read.

 The Violin Conspiracy